 Please ensure Javascript is enabled for purposes of website accessibility

-Connections: Memory Care in Fairfield for Alzheimer’s and Dementia
+The Connections Memory Care Program: Evidence-based Memory Care in Fairfield For Alzheimer’s And Dementia

 We've Navigated The Stages of Dementia, Too.

-Our memory care community provides a secure and stimulating environment.
-A committed and caring team offers a variety of activities designed to fit the unique needs of those living with cognitive decline.
+Our memory care community provides a secure, stimulating environment managed by a committed and caring team.
+We offer a variety of activities designed to fit the unique needs of those living with cognitive decline.

-We understand the time, effort, and emotional toll caregiving can take on a family.
-If your loved one’s care needs are beyond your abilities, our dementia care specialists may be able to help.
+As a top-rated Fairfield memory care program, we understand the time, effort, and emotional toll caregiving can take on a family.
+We’re here for you, too!
+If your loved one’s care needs are beyond your abilities, speak with our Connections dementia care specialists.

 The Village at Rancho Solano | Resident in hallway

-Our memory care team is specially trained to support residents with dementia or Alzheimer’s.
-Our specialized community also includes a licensed nurse.
-We provide medication monitoring and assistance with activities of daily living.
-Some memory facilities may feel like institutions, but our community is designed to be comforting and consistent.
+Our memory care team is specially trained to support residents with Alzheimer’s or other forms of dementia with a licensed nurse on-site.
+We provide medication monitoring, assistance with activities of daily living, and activities that encourage socialization.

-Dr. Sandra Petersen’s Connections program sets our Alzheimer’s care in Fairfield apart.
+Dr. Sandra Petersen’s Connections program sets our Alzheimer’s care in Fairfield apart from other communities.
 Our memory loss team includes dementia care specialists and Connections Academy graduates who provide exercise for the brain and body.
-Personalized care and intentional programming make a difference.
+The personalized care and intentional programming we create make a difference in our residents’ lives.

 Looking for Vacaville memory care communities?
 Visit The Village at Rancho Solano.